 As set forth by N.J.S.A.
 2C:39-5, illegal possession of a handgun is a crime of the second degree and carries a potential sentence of 5-10 years in NJ State Prison for anyone convicted under the statute.

 Additionally, since illegal handgun possession is covered by the Graves Act, a conviction for this second degree criminal offense would require the imposition of a minimum sentence of 42 months in state prison before the convicted offender becomes eligible for parole.
 This meant that our client faced a minimum mandatory term of incarceration of 3.5 years and a maximum penalty of 10 years in state prison.
 Moreover, the plea offer from prosecutors in this case was five years in NJ State Prison, with a minimum of three years to be served without the possibility of parole.
 As such, the stakes were extremely high.

-Tormey Law Firm Challenges Evidence in NJ Gun Possession Cases
+Tormey Law Firm Challenges Illegally Seized Evidence in NJ Gun Possession Cases

-Christopher Perry of the Tormey Law Firm reviewed the discovery evidence provided by the State and then filed a motion to suppress evidence seized during the traffic stop.
-Mr. Perry brought the evidentiary challenge because the Jersey City police officer conducted the search of our client’s car without a valid search warrant and without a legal justification to do so.
+Our experienced gun lawyers reviewed the discovery evidence provided by the State and then filed a motion to suppress evidence seized during the traffic stop.
+We brought the evidentiary challenge because the Jersey City police officer conducted the search of our client’s car without a valid search warrant and without a legal justification to do so.

-Mr. Perry and the prosecutor both submitted legal arguments to the Hudson County Superior Court judge before a hearing (known as a “motion to suppress evidence”) at which the arresting officer testified.
-At the conclusion of that hearing, the superior court judge agreed with Mr. Perry’s position that the officer’s search of the vehicle was conducted illegally.
+Our attorneys and the prosecutor both submitted legal arguments to the Hudson County Superior Court judge before a hearing (known as a “motion to suppress evidence”) at which the arresting officer testified.
+At the conclusion of that hearing, the superior court judge agreed with our position that the officer’s search of the vehicle was conducted illegally.
 As a result, the judge ordered that the evidence should be suppressed.